 The constitution of Grenada grants the Governor General the authority to declare a national disaster or state of emergency on the advice of the prime minister, while the Emergency Powers Act (1987) gives the prime minister the authority to conduct emergency operations in the context of a national disaster.

 Thomas, Dr. Linus Spencer.
 2003.
 "Grenada National Hazard Mitigation Policy."

+22 Hollias, Dr. Linus Spencer.
+2005.
+Glenada National nazard Miligation Policy.
 23 Grenada national progress report on the implementation of the Hyogo Framework for Action (2011-2013).